This post contains links that we may earn a small commission for at no cost to you read more

 I cut back and used the free version on some apps, and they are just fine for me.
 I save my subscription money for things I really, really need.

 If you are finding yourself in the same boat, you might be wondering if there isn’t some way to get an iFit subscription for free.
+If not, how much does membership cost, and is it worth the additional expense?

-I know a whole lot on this subject, so let’s talk iFit and I’ll tell you my secrets!
+I know a whole lot on this subject, so let’s talk iFit, and I’ll tell you my secrets!

 Can I Use iFit Without a Subscription?

-I think the great thing about iFit is that you can use it anywhere anytime, even if you don’t own or have access to a piece of fitness equipment.
+The great thing about iFit is that you can use it anywhere anytime, even if you don’t own or have access to a piece of fitness equipment.

 For example, I went on a little beach holiday recently.
 While I didn’t want to use a gym, I did want to get in some exercise.
 I created my own Google Maps workout routine on iFit.

 Simply open the app, look at the bottom of the screen, and tap create.
-This opens Google maps where you can map out where you want to walk!
+This opens Google Maps where you can map out where you want to walk!
 I mapped out a three-mile area around the hotel, including a walk on the boardwalk, and I got credit for the walk.

 Is There an Alternative to iFit?